How to Order a High Quality, Full-Color Print Copy

 When you click on the provided link, you will leave the JTAH.org website and will be redirected to Amazon.com.
 There you may purchase print copies from Amazon – not the JTAH.
 Other than posting our publication to the printers website, the JTAH does not have any direct involvement or connection with either Amazon.com or their subsidiary, Kindle Direct Publishing.
 When you place an order for a print copy, you are doing business with them – not the JTAH.

-Your order for a printed copy of the volumes or articles found on this webpage is strictly between you and the PoD service you select.
-We provide these links strictly as a convenience to those who need a printed copy.
+Your order for a printed copy is a business transaction strictly between you and Amazon.com.
+We provide these links only as a convenience to those who need a printed copy.
 If you experience any difficulty with their services, you should communicate directly with their customer service department – not the JTAH.